theZFJ/theZFJ.github.io/content/jan2022CensorshipIncident.md

 ---
 title: "[CENSORED VERSION] Return from Winter Break Brings Mixed Emotions"
-description: "Censored version of a school newspaper article about the Edison Township Public Schools's continuation of in-person instruction during the largest surge in COVID-19 cases per day in pandemic in the United States."
+description: "Censored version of a school newspaper article about the Edison Township Public Schools's continuation of in-person instruction during the largest surge in COVID-19 cases per day in the pandemic in the United States."
 date: ""
 thumbnail: ""
 images: